Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 	 - run sysinfo
 	 - migrate our meterpreter session into different process: pgrep explorer and then migrate to this id
 	 - getuid
-		 - Local service is by default unpriviliged: run getprivs to check priviliges that you have
+		 - Local service is by default unpriviliged, run: **getprivs** to check priviliges that you have
 		 - The SeImpersonatePrivilige can be used to impersonate other  access tokens![[Pasted image 20230706193427.png]]
 		- load incognito
 		- list_tokens -u